|

 history book.
 Called Chang'an in ancient times, Xian is one of the

-capitals here.
-So far, Xian enjoys equal fame with Athens, Cairo, and
+placed their capitals here.
+So far, Xian enjoys equal fame with

-Rome as one of the four major ancient civilization capitals.
+Athens, Cairo, and Rome as one of the four major ancient

 Use your browsers "Go Back" button to return to the